 I”m not suggesting that you settle for a Homer Simpson.
-But there’s an implicit expectation that if we don’t have this numinous “love” connection that results in long term partnership, somehow it’s a personal failure on our part and we can feel that our lives are diminished because of it.
+But there’s an implicit expectation that if we don’t have this immediate numinous “love” connection that results in long term partnership, somehow it’s a personal failure on our part and we can feel that our lives are missing something because of it.
 Love is so complex and the attachment wounding that may invite or repel certain kinds of relationships can’t be reduced to a one-size fits all prescription for overcoming single-dom.
 What creates that spark, that energy, the connection that develops into love is still a mystery.

 You do not have to reach some sort of personal perfection, spiritual alignment or higher level of individuation in order to attract a partner.
 How could it be this is the only path for the enlightened while the unconscious masses often partner without doing any inner work at all?
 Is there some sort of exceptionalism that conscious, college educated, professional women secretly harbor---that we are entitled to a higher, deeper love?
 Perhaps there is.

-We all have the capacity and potential for every kind of expression of love yet romantic love can be an exception.
+We all have the capacity and potential for every kind of expression of love, yet romantic love can be an exception.
 While we all deserve fulfilling companionship, there is no guarantee that we are going to receive it or experience it in the particular way we are looking for.

 Finding romantic love is not necessarily within your control.
 And that feels like a hard pill to swallow because so many other aspects about our destiny seem like they are within our control.
 Whatever barrier to love you struggle with, the best starting place is to accept yourself and the present moment with the utmost gentleness, compassion and loving kindness, and let go of the notion that you need anyone or any particular experience to make you whole or complete.
-This is the first, difficult step.
+This is the first, most difficult step.
 How do we hold on hold onto the intention of finding a beloved companion, with mindful awareness and self compassion?